Richard Kogan (physician): Rachmaninoff

-When Sergei Rachmaninoff (1873-1943) was nine years old, living with his family in St. Petersburg, Russia, the boy and his older sister came down with diphtheria.
+When Sergei Rachmaninoff was nine years old, living with his family in St. Petersburg, Russia, the boy and his older sister came down with diphtheria.
 She died; and while he survived, the traumatic experience left him with a lifelong fear of death.

-At age 12 the talented young pianist was sent to Moscow to attend a piano-education program.
+At age 12, Rachmaninoff was sent to Moscow to attend a piano-education program.
 The program improved his piano skills but deepened his depression.
-However, he found that composing music enabled him to express his emotions.
+But he found that writing music enabled him to express his emotions.
 At the Moscow Conservatory, his abilities were recognized by his idol, Pyotr Ilyich Tchaikovsky.
-After the latter’s death in 1893, Rachmaninoff, who was determined to live up to Tchaikovsky’s expectations of him, set about composing his Symphony No. 1.
+After Tchaikovsky's death in 1893, Rachmaninoff, who was determined to live up to Tchaikovsky's expectations of him, began writing his Symphony No. 1.

 Its premiere received bad reviews.
 The orchestra had not rehearsed adequately, and the conductor, Alexander Glazunov, had apparently been drunk during the performance.
 Rachmaninoff was plunged into a major depression and lost his ability to compose.
-Finally, in desperation, he consulted a psychiatrist, Dr. Nikolai Dahl, who had cured Rachmaninoff’s aunt of a psychosomatic condition.
+Finally, in desperation, he consulted a psychiatrist, Nikolai Dahl, who had cured Rachmaninoff’s aunt of a psychosomatic condition.